Understanding DUI and Its Impact on Immigration Status

 In DUI cases involving non-citizens, a criminal defense attorney plays a crucial role.
 However, not just any defense attorney will suffice.
 It’s essential to have an attorney with expertise in immigration law.

-Such an attorney understands the intersection of criminal and immigration law.
+Thus, an attorney must understand the intersection of criminal and immigration law.
 They can navigate the complexities of both fields.
 They can provide guidance on how a DUI conviction can impact immigration status.

 Strategic Defense for Immigrants: Balancing Criminal and Immigration Concerns